Shopify/shopify-api-js/packages/shopify-api/docs/guides/billing.md

 ## Configuring Billing

-Prior to the future flag `unstable_lineItemBilling` and when the flag is set to false you will configure billing as follows.
+Prior to the future flag `v10_lineItemBilling` and when the flag is set to false you will configure billing as follows.
 For example, the following configuration will allow you to charge merchants $30 every 30 days.
 The first three charges will be discounted by $10, so merchants would be charged $20.

 ```ts
 import {